 Target Shooting

 Target shooting is one of the most enjoyable activities within the Air Training Corps.
-All cadets undergo safe weapons handling training and assessment before being permitted to use any live ammunition on a shooting range.
-This all happens while under the close supervision of qualified team of range staff, who themselves have undergone rigorous vetting and training.
+All cadets undergo safe weapons handling training and assessment before being permitted to use live ammunition on a shooting range.
+This happens under the close supervision of qualified range staff and instructors.

-Note: Cadets will only fire rifles and not hand guns or pistols.
+Note: Cadets will only fire rifles and not pistols.

 Air Rifles

-There are a variety of different Air Rifles used throughout the Air Training Corps and will normally be of .177in (45mm) calibre.
-Air Rifles will often be the first stepping stone into target shooting.
+There are a variety of air rifles used throughout the Air Training Corps and will normally be of .177in (4.5mm) calibre.
+Air rifles will normally be the first stepping stone within target shooting.
 200 Squadron uses the BSA Scorpion (.177 in) air rifle.

 BSA Scorpion Air Rifle